Planck constant

-The constant was first postulated by Max Planck in 1900 as part of a solution to the ultraviolet catastrophe.
-At the end of the 19th century, accurate measurements of the spectrum of black body radiation existed, but the distribution of those measurements at higher frequencies diverged significantly from what was predicted by then-existing theories.
-Planck empirically derived a formula for the observed spectrum.
-He assumed that a hypothetical electrically charged oscillator in a cavity that contained black-body radiation can only change its energy in quantized steps, and that the energies of those steps are proportional to the frequency of the oscillator's associated electromagnetic wave.
-He was able to calculate the proportionality constant from experimental measurements, and that constant is named in his honor.
+The closely related reduced Planck constant, denoted $\hbar$ (h-bar), equal to the Planck constant divided by 2π: $\hbar = \frac{h}{2 \pi}$, is commonly used in quantum physics equations.
+It relates the energy of a photon to its angular frequency, and the linear momentum of a particle to the angular wavenumber of its associated matter wave.
+As $h$ has an exact defined value, the value of $\hbar$ can be calculated to arbitrary precision: $\hbar$ = As a proportionality constant in relationships involving angular quantities, the unit of $\hbar$ may be given as J·s/rad, with the same numerical value, as the radian is the natural dimensionless unit of angle.

-In 1905, Albert Einstein determined a "quantum" or minimal element of the energy of the electromagnetic wave itself.
-The light quantum behaved in some respects as an electrically neutral particle, and was eventually called a photon.
-Max Planck received the 1918 Nobel Prize in Physics "in recognition of the services he rendered to the advancement of Physics by his discovery of energy quanta".
+History

 Origin of the constant

-Planck's constant was formulated as part of Max Planck's successful effort to produce a mathematical expression that accurately predicted the observed spectral distribution of thermal radiation from a closed furnace (black-body radiation).
-This mathematical expression is now known as Planck's law.
+The Planck constant was formulated as part of Max Planck's successful effort to produce a mathematical expression that accurately predicted the observed spectral distribution of black-body radiation.
+This expression is known as Planck's law.

-In the last years of the 19th century, Max Planck was investigating the problem of black-body radiation first posed by Kirchhoff some 40 years earlier.
+In the last years of the 19th century, Max Planck was investigating the problem of black-body radiation posed by Kirchhoff some 40 years earlier.
 Every physical body spontaneously and continuously emits electromagnetic radiation.
 There was no expression or explanation for the overall shape of the observed emission spectrum.
 At the time, Wien's law fit the data for short wavelengths and high temperatures, but failed for long wavelengths.
-Also around this time, but unknown to Planck, Lord Rayleigh had derived theoretically a formula, now known as the Rayleigh–Jeans law, that could reasonably predict long wavelengths but failed dramatically at short wavelengths.
+Also around this time, but unknown to Planck, Lord Rayleigh had derived theoretically a formula, later known as the Rayleigh–Jeans law, that could reasonably predict long wavelengths but failed dramatically at short wavelengths.

 Approaching this problem, Planck hypothesized that the equations of motion for light describe a set of harmonic oscillators, one for each possible frequency.
 He examined how the entropy of the oscillators varied with the temperature of the body, trying to match Wien's law, and was able to derive an approximate mathematical function for the black-body spectrum, which gave a simple empirical formula for long wavelengths.